satche/notebook/src/engineering/algorithms/problems/shortest-path.md

 ## Algorithms

+ - A* search algorithm use heuristics to try to speed up the search.
+- [Bellman-Ford](../graph/bellman-ford.md) algorithm can find a path even with negative edges.
 - [Dijkstra algorithm](../graph/dijkstra.md) finds a single path, but the edges should have non-negative weights.
-- Bellman–Ford algorithm can find a path even with negative edges.
-- A* search algorithm use heuristics to try to speed up the search.
-- Floyd–Warshall algorithm solves all pairs shortest paths.
+- [Floyd-Warshall](../graph/floyd-warshall.md) algorithm solves all pairs shortest paths.